Calpurnia

 Are no longer infertile.

-The lines are spoken by Caesar, not Calpurnia, but they introduce her in the play's first act as a woman defined by what she has not produced.
-Caesar wants an heir; Calpurnia has not given him one; and the request that Antony "touch" her in the holy race is a public acknowledgement, in front of the assembled city, of a private failure he is willing to expose for the chance of magical correction.
+The lines are Caesar's, not Calpurnia's, but they introduce her in the first act as a woman defined by what she has not produced.
+Caesar wants an heir; Calpurnia has not given him one; and the request that Antony "touch" her in the holy race is a public acknowledgement, in front of the whole city, of a private failure he is willing to expose for the chance of a magical cure.
 Calpurnia answers only: "Here, my lord."
 Two words.
-The play has, within seconds of her first appearance, established the marriage's central asymmetry.
-He speaks; she stands where he tells her to stand; her body is something he discusses publicly.
-Everything she does in Act 2, Scene 2 — the only other scene she appears in — must be read against this opening.
+Within seconds of her first appearance the marriage's central asymmetry is set: he speaks; she stands where he tells her to stand; her body is something he discusses in public.
+Everything she does in A2S2 – the only other scene she appears in – has to be read against this opening.

 The Night of Prodigies

-Act 2, Scene 2 opens with Caesar walking through his house in his nightgown, unable to sleep, telling himself that his wife has cried out three times in the night: "Help, ho! they murder Caesar!"
-When Calpurnia enters, she has only one purpose.
+A2S2 opens with Caesar walking his house in his nightgown, unable to sleep, reporting that his wife has cried out three times in the night: "Help, ho! they murder Caesar!"
+When Calpurnia enters, she has one purpose.
 She has never trusted omens before.
 Tonight she does, and she is right.

 Original